 What can we learn about SARS-CoV-2 prevalence from testing and hospital data?
 With Nir Menachemi, Peter Embi, and Coady Wing.
 March, 2021.
-Revised version resubmitted to Review of Economics and Statistics Updated!
+Revisions requested, Review of Economics and Statistics Updated!

 How do national chains respond to local shocks?
 Evidence from excise taxes.
 With R. Andrew Butters and Boyoung Seo.
 July, 2020.
 Revisions requested, American Economic Review

 Why do retail prices fall during seasonal demand peaks?
 With R. Andrew Butters and Boyoung Seo.
 June, 2020.
 Revisions requested, RAND Journal of Economics

 How do insurance firms respond to financial risk-sharing regulations?
 With Khoa Vu, Tsan-Yao Huang, and Pinar Karaca-Mandic.
 May, 2020.
 Accepted, Health Economics